skef/fontforge_coverage_tools/doc/ff_sfd_pseudoenc.md

   specified with command-line arguments.
 * It will only work with `.sfd` files with the `ISO 10646-1 (Unicode Full)` encoding, listed in the `Encoding:` header as `UnicodeFull`.
-* The files must be read and written by FontForge with the `Compact` option turned off. `Compact` can be used at any other time.
+* The files must be read and written by FontForge with the `Encoding → Compact` option turned off. `Compact` can be used at any other time.
 * If the file is being converted for the first time or was saved incorrectly you can just save it as as `Unicode Full`/not-`Compact` and then run the